-Eshetu Alemu, former member of the Derg, was found guilty of ordering the execution of 75 people, of torturing 9 people, and of controlling the illegal detention of more than 300 people in cruel and inhuman conditions in Ethiopia’s Gojjam province during the Red Terror.
+Eshetu Alemu, former member of the Derg, was found guilty of ordering the execution of 75 people, of torturing 9 people, and of controlling the illegal detention of more than 300 people, keeping them in cruel and inhuman conditions in Ethiopia’s Gojjam province during the Red Terror.

-In 1991 he fled to The Netherlands, and he became a Dutch citizen in 1998.
+In 1990 he fled to The Netherlands and became a Dutch citizen in 1998.

-On 12 December 2006, Ethiopia concluded a 12-year trial of former Dergue officials, convicting Eshetu Alemu and 57 other regime officials of genocide and crimes against humanity.
-Eshetu Alemu was judged in absentia and received a death sentenced.
+On 12 December 2006, Ethiopia concluded a 12-year-long trial of former Derg officials and convicted Eshetu Alemu together with 57 other regime officials of genocide and crimes against humanity.
+Eshetu Alemu was judged in absentia and received a death sentence.

-On 15 December 2017, he was found guilty of war crimes, including arbitrary detention, inhumane treatment, torture and murders.
+On 15 December 2017, Alemu was found guilty of war crimes, including arbitrary detention, inhumane treatment, torture and murders.
 He was sentenced to life in prison.
 The judge justified the sentence also by the fact that many of his victims were children which made his crimes particularly cruel.

 Eshetu Alemu appealed the judgment on 3 January 2018.
 On 23 April 2018, the first preliminary hearing was held before the Court of Appeal in The Hague.
 On 19 November 2018, on the request of the defence the Court agreed to hear several witnesses in Ethiopia.
 An investigative judge will travel to Ethiopia together with the defense counsel and prosecutor to hear those witnesses.